-Orientation is a one day MANDITORY program starting in the morning and ending in the afternoon, around 5:00 pm.
-This day has been carefully designed to assist you in your transition into Northeastern.
-In order to meet with an advisor and enroll for your fall classes, you must attend the whole day's programs.
+Orientation is a one day MANDATORY program starting in the morning and ending in the afternoon, usually from 8:00 am to around 5:00 pm.
+Orientation has been carefully designed to assist you in your transition to Northeastern.
+In order to meet with an advisor and enroll for your fall classes, you must attend.

 Do I really have to attend the whole day?

 In order to enroll in classes, you MUST attend the whole orientation day.
 Attendance at orientation is a requirement for enrolling in your classes.
 Attendance will be taken at various sessions.
-New Student Orientation has been carefully planned with your transition to college life at NEIU in mind.
-Note that if you do not attend all presentations, you will not be enrolled for your classes.
-Please do not schedule any appointments to take place during the orientation (i.e., financial aid, music auditions, employment interviews, etc.) or plan to leave orientation early for work commitments, etc.
+New Student Orientation has been carefully planned with your transition to college life at NEIU in mind. *Note: If you do not attend all presentations, you will not be able to enroll in classes.
+Please do not schedule any appointments while your are scheduled to be at Orientation (i.e., financial aid, music auditions, employment interviews, etc.) nor plan to leave early for work commitments, etc.

 If I come early, may I finish Orientation early?